Spin-Orbit Coupling Effect on the Seebeck Coefficient in Dirac Electron Systems in $\alpha$-(BETS)$_2$I$_3$: Model and Electronic States

-In Tables \ref{table_1} and \ref{table_2}, the transfer energies $w_h$ obtained from Eq.~(\ref{equ_t}) are shown, where $w_h (s=s')$ and $w_h (s=-s')$ correspond to the same spin and opposite spin, respectively.
-In Table \ref{table_1}, the nearest neighbor (NN) interactions are labeled $a_1, \cdots, b_4$, while the next-nearest neighbor (NNN) interactions are labeled $a1', \cdots, a4'$, $c1, \cdots, c4$, $d0, \cdots, d3$ and $s1, \cdots, s4$, respectively. ~\cite{Tsumuraya_Suzumura,Suzumura_Tsumuraya_2021}.
+In Tables \ref{table_1} and \ref{table_2}, the transfer energies $w_h$ obtained from Eq.~(\ref{equ_t}) are shown, where $w_h (s = s')$ and $w_h (s = -s')$ correspond to the same spin and opposite spin, respectively.
+In Table \ref{table_1}, the NN interactions are labeled $a_1, \cdots, b_4$, while the NNN interactions are labeled $a1', \cdots, a4'$, $c1, \cdots, c4$, $d0, \cdots, d3$, and $s1, \cdots, s4$~\cite{Tsumuraya_Suzumura,Suzumura_Tsumuraya_2021}.
 The quantities $V_{\alpha}$ represent the on-site potential energies.
-Since the origin of the energy is arbitrary, we measure the on-site potentials $V_{\rm B}$ and $V_{\rm C}$ relative to those of A and A' (Appendix A).
+Since the origin of the energy is arbitrary, we measure the on-site potentials $V_{\rm B}$ and $V_{\rm C}$ relative to those of $A$ and $A'$ (Appendix A).
 All energies are expressed in eV.